Server-side Analytics vs Client-side Analytics

 Despite several advantages, server-side analytics can be difficult to configure and access.
 With most hosting companies, accessing log files is usually a more cumbersome task.
 Once accessed, viewing and processing the log file can require hefty computing resources to process the data, especially on larger websites.
 There are software programs that can make this somewhat easier but that is dependent on budget.

 Of course, accessing the log files may not be possible depending on the type of website and the hosting company.
 Webflow doesn’t provide this information (though sometimes they do indicate you may be able to access pieces of the log file by contacting support).
-Other websites, like those using Squarespace, do provide access but only in a limited context that limits the deeper analysis you’d need to generate an analytics report.
+Other websites, like those using Squarespace, do provide access but only in a limited context for a limited timeframe that limits the deeper analysis you’d need to generate an analytics report.

-While server-side analytics do not rely on cookies, there are still concerns for privacy restrictions and compliance with the related laws surrounding the storing of personal information.
+While server-side analytics do not rely on cookies, there are still concerns about privacy restrictions and compliance with the related laws surrounding the storing of personal information.
 Server-side analytics can track IP addresses.
 This can be filtered out too (or not tracked entirely in a code-based analytics setup).
 However, if the IP address is tracked, this can be considered personally identifiable information (PII).

 Advantages & Disadvantages of Client-Side Analytics